 Minimizes Pressure Ulcers

-This tells you the percent of residents that have had a pressure ulcer.
-Pressure ulcers, also called bed sores, are often the result of residents staying in one position for too long.
-Better nursing care can minimize the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.
+Better nursing care can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls